rootstrap/ios-base/README.md

  - [IQKeyboardManagerSwift](https://github.com/hackiftekhar/IQKeyboardManager) for auto-scrolling to current input in long views.
     Note: this pod is not fully working on iOS 11.
 [Here](https://github.com/hackiftekhar/IQKeyboardManager/issues/972) is the issue we encountered and the meantime solution.
  - [R.swift](https://github.com/mac-cain13/R.swift) for strongly typed and autocompleted assets, segues and more.
+ - [Firebase](https://github.com/firebase/firebase-ios-sdk) for tools to help you build, grow and monetize your app.

 #### Utilities